Skip to main content

 Felly beth allwn ni ei wneud?

 Intervening doesn’t have to be dramatic or confrontational.
 Even small acts of recognition and support can help stop abuse.
-Here are four simple ways to help you step in safely – just think STOP.
+It’s important to assess the situation first to make sure you are stepping in safely.

+• If you feel safe, try to support the victim without drawing attention or escalating the situation.
 You can ask the victim if they’re OK.
 You could capture what’s happening on your phone and ask if they want the footage to report the incident, and you could offer to help report it.
 You could also help others already giving support.
-If it’s someone you know, check in with them when they are alone and offer to help or support them to report it if they want.
-If you think they might be in an abusive relationship, there is expert advice on what you can do and support available online or on the National Domestic Abuse Helpline.
+If it’s someone you know, you could check in with them when they are alone and offer to help or support them to report it if they want.
+For more guidance on the support options available, visit our Get Support page.

 Two men and three woman are in a kitchen diner.
 They have expressions of concern and disbelief on their faces in reaction to something they've witnessed.